mllamazares/mllamazares.github.io/_portfolio/(1) Floor Bar Scanner.md

 name: Floor Plan Scanner
 tools: [Python, OCR, pandas]
 image: ../assets/img/house_plan_thum.jpg
-description: I created a way to automatise the manual work of an architecture firm
+description: I created a script to save tons of hours by automating the manual work of an architecture firm.
 ---

 # The Movies Project